Steve Maltais

-Steve Maltais (born January 25, 1969) is a Canadian former professional ice hockey forward.
+Steve Maltais (born January 25, 1969) is a Canadian ice hockey coach and former player.
 He was originally selected by the Washington Capitals in the 1987 NHL Entry Draft.
+He is the current head coach of the Chicago Cougars of the United States Premier Hockey League (USPHL).

 Playing career

 Maltais was born in Arvida, Quebec.
 As a youth, he played in the 1982 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Arvida.

 Maltais played parts of six seasons in the National Hockey League with the Capitals, Minnesota North Stars, Tampa Bay Lightning, Detroit Red Wings, and Columbus Blue Jackets.
 He also attended the Pittsburgh Penguins training camp in 1997, but was released prior to the start of the regular season.